-Keep the waxed area cleaned and avoid heat and friction during the next 24-48 hours:
+Keep the treated area cleaned and avoid heat and friction during the next 24-48 hours:

 -